bioinfo-chru-strasbourg/STARK/services/STARK/stark/api/README.md

 ### How it works

-1. Each node holds a `config/peers.json` listing all known nodes (including itself, optionally).
+1. Each node holds a `config/peers.json` listing all known nodes (including itself).
 2. When a `POST /analysis` request arrives and the node is **not** already handling a forwarded request, it collects queue metrics from all reachable peers and from itself.
-3. It picks the **best peer** — the one with the most available slots for the requested queue — using the prioritize method:
+3. It picks the **best peer** using the prioritize method:

     - calculate delta as overload distance: `delta = available - requested`
     - First classify peers by capability: can this peer satisfy the request (delta >= 0) or not (delta < 0)?
-    - Among capable peers, prefer those that are not overloaded (delta < 0) over those that are (delta >= 0).
+    - Among capable peers, prefer those that are not overloaded (delta >= 0) over those that are overload (delta < 0).
     - Then minimize overload (negative delta) or waste (positive delta).
     - Penalize overload more heavily than waste by making it a primary sorting key.

 4. If the best peer is a remote node, the request is **transparently forwarded** (`httpx`) with the `X-STARK-Forwarded: 1` header to prevent routing loops.
 5. If the best peer cannot be reached, the node falls back to **local execution**.
+6. Number of threads is adjusted if the queue can not reach the request number (i.e. threads = max(slots) for the queue if threads > max(slots))

 > No external message broker, no shared database, no Kubernetes required.

----

 ### Peer configuration (`config/peers.json`)